Login or Register to make a submission.

 Privacy Statement

-The names and email addresses entered in the Boletín de la Academia Peruana de la Lengua will be used exclusively for the purposes established herein and will not be provided to third parties or for use for other purposes.
+The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.